-Figure 23-11.
-Moving a character using angle and magnitude
+Figure 23-12.
+Moving a character by using angle and magnitude

 Try this one out.
-The Magnitude property, a value between 0 and 1, denotes how much the device is tilted.
-In this test app, the image moves faster as the magnitude gets bigger.
+The Magnitude property, a value between 0 and 1, indicates how much the device is tilted.
+In this test app, the image moves faster as the value of magnitude increases.